-The Positronic Dream is a business owned by sole proprietorship of AI Sudin - that's Me.
-Positronic Dream's main focus at this point is to provide professional translation services, online business consultancy and training.
+The Positronic Dream is a business owned by sole proprietorship of Engr.
+A.I.
+Sudin – that’s Me.
+Positronic Dream’s main focus at this point is to provide professional translation services, online business consultancy, and training.
 However, it is also involved with manufacturing innovative products at small-scale.

 If you are up for more details…

 Positronic Dream is not a big business, and it is not any positron related business either.
 Also, AI stands for Ashiqul Islam, not Artificial Intelligence.
 I have always been a big fan of Sci-Fi movies and TV series.
 I have watched Star Trek Next Generation four times all-over.
 My most favorite character in the series is Data (and Q), the Android with the Positronic Brain.
 He always tries to experience feelings, human emotions and dreams in order to be more like a human, but he never quite gets there.
 That’s where the name ‘Positronic Dream’ comes from.
 So, here’s what I meant by Positronic Dream: It’s a dream that I might be incapable of realizing, but it’s certain that I’m incapable of giving up. ;D

 You might laugh if I said that when I was in high school (9 to 12th grade) I pictured the future-myself as a physicist like Newton or Einstein.
 It was too big a dream to dream!
 I soon realized that I was born in the wrong time and that all the original (basic) laws of nature were already discovered and explained by science and all that left to work on were others’ complex theories and hypothesis – in other words, I realized I didn’t have the brain!
 I began listening to English songs.
 I memorized more than 2000 English songs including songs of Bruce Springsteen, Bob Dylan, John Lennon, John Denver, Radiohead, Nirvana, Iron Maiden, Slayer, Megadeth, among many others.